cambridge-cares/TheWorldAvatar/JPS_VIRTUALSENSOR/README.md

-Prerequisites
+## Prerequisites
-1) Make a copy of DispersionVis/indexTemplate.html and set its file name to be 'index.html'.
-Set Mapbox user and API key in DispersionVis/index.html
+1) Create two plain text files in the DispersionVis folder - `mapbox_username` and `mapbox_api_key`, with a valid MapBox credentials in them.
 2) Ship data needs to be present in ShipInputAgent/data.
-If the agent is being run for chemical plants instead of ships, it is still necessary to define one ship in a .json file in this folder.
-In this case, the ship should be placed outside the region for which AERMOD will be run, which is specified in WKT format in the POST request to the DispersionInteractor class.
-The longitude of each coordinate must be specified before the latitude.
+If the agent is being run for static point sources only, this is not required.
 3) Set openweather API key in stack-manager/inputs/config/services/weather-agent.json, see ../Agents/WeatherAgent folder for more details
 4) If running AERMOD for static point sources, it is necessary to instantiate the input data required for AERMOD Agent according to OntoDispersion (https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_Ontology/ontology/ontodispersion).
 See the JurongIslandInputAgent folder for an example of an agent that does this.

-5) If running AERMOD for static point sources, it is required to upload the elevation data to a single table in the stack postgresql database.
-The elevation data for the user-specified region will be queried from this table and used to run the AERMOD terrain pre-processor, AERMAP, which calculates the critical hill height scale for each receptor.

-Elevation data can be downloaded from https://www.eorc.jaxa.jp/ALOS/en/dataset/aw3d30/aw3d30_e.htm as a series of .tif files each of which covers a region that spans 1 degree in latitude and longitude.
-It is required to register for a free account before downloading the files.

-Uploading of elevation data can be done using the stack data uploader.
-The downloaded .tif files should be placed in a subfolder within the TheWorldAvatar/JPS_VIRTUALSENSOR/stack-data-uploader/inputs/data/elevation/ directory.
-The elevation.json configuration file in the TheWorldAvatar/JPS_VIRTUALSENSOR/stack-data-uploader/inputs/config/ can be modified if necessary.
-It is also possible to include an elevation.sld file in this directory location to customize the GeoServer style used to upload the data.
-See https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-data-uploader for more details.
-The name of the POSTGIS table where the elevation data is stored needs to be specified as the value of the environment variable "ELEVATION_TABLE" in the stack-manager/inputs/config/aermod-agent.json and aermod-agent-debug.json files.
+5) Elevation data (optional):
+AERMOD agent will try to query elevation data from a table named `elevation` in the default database.
+Although AERMOD agent can query the data stored in any SRID, it's not recommended to store data with different SRIDs in the same table (also not possible with the current settings), hence it's recommended to convert any elevation data to a uniform SRID, e.g. 4326.
+An example is provided in `stack-data-uploader/inputs/config/elevation.json`.
+Note that this config file is written for data in SRID=32632 and it needs to be changed according to your source data.
+The raw data files should be stored in `stack-data-uploader/inputs/data/elevation`, any format supported by gdal should work, see https://gdal.org/drivers/raster/index.html for more info.

 Stack needs to be up and running: